Use of Personal Device Volunteer Parameters

 What are NOT permitted even if personal device is properly UCLA Health encrypted and anti-virus software (i. .Sophos, etc.) installed?

-- Volunteers/SRP Students are NOT permitted to access or store any clinical data or "identifiable information" regarding a patient/study participant on personal devices OR remotely.
+- Volunteers/SRP Students are NOT permitted to access or store any clinical data, "identifiable information", or restricted information (deemed by the department) on personal devices OR remotely.

 - "Identifiable information" includes PHI, Care Connect/EPIC, UCLA Health BOX with PHI, full-face images or video calls, communications and correspondents by phone or email, information which can identify or trace back to the individual, etc.